Byelaws of Restronguet Sailing Club:

 11.8 Mooring blocks must not be left on the beach during the sailing season.
 Any so left may be appropriated by the Club.

-11.10 At the expiry of the license all mooring gear must be removed by the Mooring Holder at his own expense.
-Failure to do so within 7 days of the expiry shall empower the RSC Mooring Master to remove the same at the Mooring Holder’s expense without incurring any liability for any damage caused to the mooring gear, or to any vessel moored thereto during or by reason of such removal.
-The Mooring Holder shall continue to be responsible for a fee equivalent to the daily proportion of the mooring fee for each day thereafter until such time as the mooring is removed.
+11.10 At the expiry of the license all mooring gear must be removed by the Licensee at his own expense.
+Failure to do so within 7 days of the expiry shall empower the RSC Mooring Master to remove the same at the Licensee's expense without incurring any liability for any damage caused to the mooring gear, or to any vessel moored thereto during or by reason of such removal.
+The Licensee shall continue to be responsible for a fee equivalent to the daily proportion of the mooring fee for each day thereafter until such time as the mooring is removed.

-11.11 Mooring licences are for either 6 months (April 1st to September 30th) or for 12 months.
-Members should note that the licence allows a named member to lay a mooring for a specific vessel; therefore use by another vessel requires the previous consent of the Committee.
+11.11 The licence allows a named member to have a mooring laid for a specific vessel; therefore use by another vessel requires the previous consent of the Committee.
 Members shall neither permit non-members to use a mooring, nor imply that they may arrange to transfer the mooring rights to another person.

 11.12 A mooring may, with the previous consent of the RSC Committee, be left unused or sublet to another member of RSC for a period of up to two years.
 After this period, if the mooring licence holder does not wish to use the mooring for their own craft, the mooring will be reallocated.

 11.13 The mooring license is only granted after the receipt of the appropriate fee, which is due on 1st January.
-Applications for a new mooring should be made to the Secretary.
 The Committee has agreed to reserve the previous Licensee's allocation until 1st February of the current year.
 After this date moorings will be allocated at the discretion of the Committee with advice from the Mooring Master.

-11.14 Allocations are normally only made to monohull sailing vessels.
+11.14 Allocations are normally only made for monohull sailing vessels.

 11.15 Applicants who are not able to personally supervise their vessels must satisfy the Committee that they have adequate local supervision of the vessel

-11.16 The maximum draught recommended by the Committee is 1.37m, (4.46 ft.) and the maximum length that may be moored to a single block is 9.144m (29.7 ft,).
-The length of such a mooring chain shall comply with the Club specification which can be found on the website.
-Boats of or over 9.23m (30 ft.) overall length (subject to space availability) are required to be moored on a bridle.
-The length of rising chain during the summer months is to be limited to the depth of water at MHW plus two meters to the water line plus any additional chain required for mooring on board.
+11.16 The maximum draught recommended by the Committee is 1.37m, (4.5 ft.)
+Boats moored to a single block must be less than 9.14m (30ft) in overall length.
+The length of mooring chains must comply with the Club specification which can be found on the website and on the Club noticeboard.
+Boats of or over 9.23m (30 ft.) overall length (subject to space availability) are required to be moored on a bridle - advice should be sought from the Mooring Master.

-11.17 Mooring Holders are required to provide their own mooring tackle which will comply with the specification set by the Club.
-The mooring buoy must be clearly marked RSC and the allocated number, with the boat’s name painted on the buoy in a contrasting colour and in figures not less than 75mm (3 inches) high.
+11.17 Licensees are required to provide their own mooring tackle which must comply with the specification set by the Club.
+The mooring buoy must be clearly marked RSC and the allocated number, with the boat's name painted on the buoy in a contrasting colour and in figures not less than 75mm (3 inches) high.
 The Club accepts no responsibility for the mooring tackle, which remains the property of the member.